 The Pool is a member of American Public Entity Excess Pool (APEEP), which is also administered by York.
 APEEP provides the Pool with an excess risk-sharing program.
 Under this arrangement, OTARMA retains insured risks up to an amount specified in the contracts.
-At December 31, 2017, OTARMA retained \$350,000 for casualty claims and \$250,000 for property claims.
+At December 31, 2017 (the latest information available), OTARMA retained \$350,000 for casualty claims and \$250,000 for property claims.